-Some of the all-stars of the local restaurant scene came together and had a restaurant baby and its name is Reeds.
-The collective front of the house and back of the house expertise come together to bring about a truly wonderful dining experience.
-It’s American cuisine with an ode to the Midwest, with locally sourced fresh ingredients and inventive cocktails to boot.
+Some of the allstars of the local restaurant scene came together and had a restaurant baby and its name is Reeds.
+The collective front-of-the-house and back-of-the-house expertise come together to bring about a truly wonderful dining experience.
+It’s American cuisine with an ode to the Midwest, made with locally sourced, fresh ingredients and inventive cocktails to boot.
 Don’t fall too in love with anything on the menu as it changes with the seasons (miss u, summer corn bruschetta).
 The good news is something just as tasty will likely be in its place.
 Oh, and don’t forget to order the bacon fat-fried cornbread.

-It may seem a bit premature to have a brand new restaurant on here, but considering the level of food, service, and drinks we’ve experienced in its first couple weeks, it’s absolutely deserving of it.
+It may seem a bit premature to have a brand new restaurant on here, but considering the level of food, service, and drinks we’ve experienced so far, its absolutely deserving of it.
 Elmwood brings together some of St. Louis’ most talented FOH and BOH people to create an experience that’s fun, sexy, and delicious.
-Our prediction: this will be right alongside Louie on most of St. Louis’ best restaurants lists going forward.
+Our prediction: This will be right alongside Louie on most of St. Louis’ "Best Restaurants" lists going forward.

 Photo courtesy of Side Project Cellar

 Breakfast and lunch options in Maplewood are surprisingly sparse, so we like to frequent the combined La Cosecha Coffee and Great Harvest Bread for morning meetings, coffee breaks, and sandwiches.
 You walk in and you know what you’re in for—they’re roasting coffee beans right in the front, and once you get past that, you’re hit with the wafting scent of all the fresh breads baking.
 Good luck leaving with just a cup of joe.